-Aside of Berlin, many of the traditionally financial centres of Europe don’t feature anywhere near the top of the table.
-London is the next biggest city to feature, but sits way further down at 18th place.
+Aside from Berlin, many of the traditional financial centers of Europe don’t feature anywhere near the top of the table.
+London is the next biggest city to feature but sits way further down at 18th place.

 These results were compiled by comparing five different criteria.
-Each city was analysed on its cost of living, average salary, unemployment rate, traffic commute and average hours worked.
+Each city was analyzed on its cost of living, average salary, unemployment rate, traffic commute and average hours worked.

 You can read the whole table and see where every European capital city featured by clicking here.